-External functions may need to store their internal memory between function calls.
+External functions may have internal memory reported between function calls.
 Within Modelica this memory is defined as instance of the predefined class ExternalObject according to the following rules:

 - There is a predefined partial class ExternalObject [since the class is partial, it is not possible to define an instance of this class[. - An external object class shall be directly extended from ExternalObject, shall have exactly two function definitions, called constructor and destructor, and shall not contain other elements.
 The functions constructor and destructor shall not be replaceable.